tgaff/ajax-crud-book-app/README.md

 2. As you tackle the user stories below, make sure to commit frequently and push your changes to github.

-3. Finally, make sure to style your page using css & bootstrap so that it's nice to use (go off the screenshot below, or come up with your own design)!
+3. Finally, make sure to style your page using css & bootstrap so that it's nice to use!
+Feel free to come up with your own design, or go off the screenshot below.

 ### User Stories